It was just over a week ago that Apple introduced its

 On Tuesday, Loudeye Corp. announced

-On Demand Distribution Ltd., or OD2, in a deal worth US$38.2 million, creating what’s been described as the world’s largest business-to-business digital media company.
+plans to acquire On Demand Distribution Ltd., or OD2, in a deal worth US$38.2 million, creating what’s been described as the world’s largest business-to-business digital media company.
 The combined organization will provide “white label” digital music content to other organizations looking to create their own music services.
 OD2 already provides music to MSN, MTV and The Coca-Cola Co.

 In April, OD2 announced that it had sold 1 million tracks total for the first quarter of 2004.